 At Gordon & Doner, we believe it is essential that drivers and cyclists learn to share the road.
 Obeying the rules of the road and learning to share them can help prevent accidents from happening.

-If you or someone you love has been injured by a reckless or enraged driver, we can help you determine what your legal options are and if you are entitled to file a personal injury claim.
+If you or someone you love has been injured by a reckless or enraged driver, an injury lawyer from our law firm can help you determine what your legal options are and if you are entitled to file a personal injury claim.

 For a free case review, call 1 (855) 722-2552 or fill out our Free Case Evaluation form.